-Dr Pavlovic’s research is focused on three major themes:
+Dr Pavlovic’s research is focused on 4 major themes:

-- The role of Cardiotonic Steroids in the heart
+- The role of Steroids in the Heart

 - Causes of Atrial Fibrillation